naggie/dsnet/README.md

 Copy the generated configuration file to your device and connect!

 To send configurations, ffsend (with separately transferred password) or a local QR code generator may be used.

+The peer private key is generated on the server, which is technically not as secure as generating it on the client peer and then providing the server the public key; there is provision to specify a public key in the code when adding a peer to avoid the server generating the private key.
+The feature will be added when requested.

 # Configuration overview